Category:

 Most providers use user-based pricing, so adding new team members means your bill goes up.
 As your company scales, you’ll want to factor in the cost of bringing more people onto the platform.

-Contract Length and Volume
+Contract Volume and Length

 The number of agreements and the contract length can also influence pricing.
 Some tools limit storage or reporting for very large agreements, which may lead to extra charges if your team handles high-volume or complex deals.